Ecco the Dolphin (video game): Reception

 The Sega Mega Drive version became a bestseller.
+It sold over 570,000 copies worldwide.
 A reviewer for Next Generation called the PC release "little more than a conversion from the yesteryears of the 16-bit Sega Genesis.
 Except for a few video cut-scenes, there is little attempt to make this game look or play better for the PC".
 He nonetheless praised the game not only for its novel concept and responsive controls, but also "its smooth graphics".